-Calcium is the fifth most abundant metal in the Earth’s crust, greater than 3% by mass.
+Calcium is the fifth most abundant metal in the Earth’s crust (4.1%).
 It is not found uncombined in nature, but occurs abundantly as limestone (calcium carbonate), gypsum (calcium sulfate), fluorite (calcium fluoride) and apatite (calcium chloro- or fluoro-phosphate).
-Calcium is prepared commercially by the electrolysis of fused calcium chloride to which calcium fluoride is added to lower the melting point.

 |Common oxidation states||2|

 |40Ca||39.963||96.941||5.92 x 1021 y||EC-EC|

 Lime (calcium oxide, CaO) was the useful material obtained by heating limestone and used for centuries to make plaster and mortar.
 Antoine Lavoisier classified it as an ‘earth’ because it seemed impossible to reduce it further, but he suspected it was the oxide of an unknown element.
 In 1808, Humphry Davy tried to reduce moist lime by electrolysis, just as he had done with sodium and potassium, but he was not successful.
 So he tried a mixture of lime and mercury oxide and while this produced an amalgam of calcium and mercury, it was not enough to confirm that he’d obtained a new element.
 (Jöns Jacob Berzelius had conducted a similar experiment and also obtained the amalgam.)
 Davy tried using more lime in the mixture and produced more of the amalgam from which he distilled off the mercury leaving just calcium.

 You're listening to Chemistry in its element brought to you by Chemistry World, the magazine of the Royal Society of Chemistry